 Second time around the difference is that I now play for fun, not for any financial incentives.
 But, as much as I love the act of making music, there's not much point unless you are being heard.

-I've built up a respectable online followings on Soundcloud and YouTube.
+I've built up respectable online followings on Soundcloud and YouTube.
 I've got some of the most listened to jazz tracks on the planet (a couple at 150K plays) which should put me on top of the jazz charts!
 What's that worth?
 Not much!
 At time of writing I have just hit two million plays (spread roughly 1/2 on each platform).
 Update: I hit 1 million plays on Soundcloud in 2020 - but I'm still not happy!

 I am passionate about innovation.
 Why?
 The music WILL DIE if it does not evolve.
 Music will not evolve unless change is embraced, new talent and experimentation is encouraged.
 Just look at the stagnation of the traditional channels; national radio airplay is still controlled by music industry executives who play safe and pump out sheer pap.
 Innovation is discouraged.
 It's not just music, look at the movie industry; how many comic book hero movies with the exact same plot can we watch before we cry...
 "ENOUGH!"
+(I wrote that in 2016 but they're still going!)

-As Jimi once said...
+As Jimi Hendrix once said...

 I'm gonna wave my freak flag high...